Skip to main content

 What requirements are in place for donating harvested meat to a food bank?

-If you intend to donate your deer, elk, or moose to a food bank, we strongly recommend that it be tested for CWD beforehand.
-FWP will provide opportunities for sampling and testing at designated CWD-sampling check stations, regional headquarter offices, or through online instructions for mailing samples to the Wildlife Health Lab.
+If you intend to donate your deer, elk, or moose to a food bank, we strongly recommend that that you get it tested for CWD and receive a negative test result beforehand.
+FWP will provide opportunities for samples to be collected for testing at designated CWD-sampling check stations, regional headquarter offices, or through online instructions for mailing samples to the Wildlife Health Lab.

 When hunters come to have their animal sampled for CWD, FWP staff will ask hunters whether they intend to donate their animal to a foodbank.
 This information will allow us to track the test status of donated animals.